imrafaelmerino/vertx-effect/docs/README.md

 ```
 A lambda is a function that returns a **Val** of type **O** given a type **I**. **It models the communication with a Verticle**:
 a message is sent, the Verticle receives and processes the message, and replies with a response.
-The response has to
+The message and the response has to
 be of a type that can be sent across the EvenBus; otherwise, you must implement a [MessageCodec](https://vertx.io/docs/apidocs/io/vertx/core/eventbus/MessageCodec.html).

 ## <a name="exp"><a/> Expressions